lexathon/giv_tcp/README.md

 Once this has been done the container should start-up and begin publishing data to its internal MQTT broker.
 You can test this by using an MQTT client, such as MQTT Explorer(http://mqtt-explorer.com/) and connect using the IP address of the machine you are running docker on.

-From here your invertor data is available through either MQTT or REST as described below.
+From here your inverter data is available through either MQTT or REST as described below.

 ### Docker Envirnoment Variables